 Through blood-work and/or diagnostic tests, wellness testing involves screening for potential health issues or diseases before they become apparent or worsen.
 Many diseases can be maintained or treated when caught early enough providing your pet with longer quality of life.
 Preventative care used to only mean annual vaccinations, but our laboratory services have grown to now include stool (fecal) examinations, urinalysis, and blood testing.

-One of our vets may recommend wellness testing as part of your annual exam.
+Our vet may recommend wellness testing as part of your annual exam.
 In some cases, we may be able to perform this testing as part of your exam.
 In other cases, we may need to book a separate appointment in order to complete all the necessary tests.

 Most routine tests of this type are done within our in-house laboratory.
 Additional, more sophisticated testing is sent overnight to specialty laboratories if there is need.
-These tests include cultures and sensitivity analysis from bacterial swabs, histopathology of tissue samples, and blood samples.
+These tests include cultures and sensitivity analysis from bacterial swabs, histopathology of tissue samples and blood samples.

-Vaccinations are an integral part of diseases prevention and ensuring your pet lives a long and healthy life.
+Vaccinations are an integral part of disease prevention and ensuring your pet lives a long and healthy life.
 The vaccine protocols at Timmins Animal Hospital are tailored to best protect the health and welfare of your pet in our area.

 Reminder letters are sent in the mail when pets are due for vaccines.
 Clients may also call the clinic to find out when their pet’s vaccines are due.